achempion/software_process_framework/README.md

     rake features:task_11
 ```

-`2017-02-02` in `releases/history/2017-02-02` is
-a date of release branch creation.
-May to have a postfix.
+`2017-02-02` in `releases/history/2017-02-02` is a date of release branch creation.

-The postfix need if you want to identify the type of release (for example `2017-02-02-backend_team`).
+You can also additionally specify the release pourpose by adding a postfix: `2017-02-02-backend_team`.

-Here is a tool to automate work with `releases/`
+Here is a tool to automate work with `releases/` directory
 https://github.com/achempion/srelease

 ## Commit format